jsribar/CompareConstRefStringVsStringView/README.md

 ## Conclusion
-Relative differences in timings for different parameter and return value types are usually less then per mille.
+Relative differences in timings for different parameter and return value types are usually less then per mille except when constructor od std::string is invoked (corresponding values are not shown in tables above).